-Moderate tight bandage – it should be moderate over the eyes, joints etc;
+Moderate tight bandage – it should be moderately tight over the eyes, joints etc;

 Loose bandage – Bandage should be tied moderately tight on hard parts if the ulcer on them are produced by Pitta and Rakta, and on even-parts, it should be loose; on places where loose bandaging is prescribed, it should not be tied at all; during Grisma – summer and Sarat – autumn bandage should be removed in the evening and morning.
 62 – 65½.

-Ulcers which are persisting long, which have very little of muscular tissue, which do not heal to dryness absence of moisture should be applied with medicines which are wrapped in leaves of trees, appropriate to the Doshas involved and the seasons; the leaves should not be ripened ones but should be young – tender ones, not having holes, good in all respects, washed well and not rough, should belong to trees which have milky sap, Bhurja, Arjuna or Kadamba.
+Ulcers which are persisting for long, which have very little of muscular tissue, which do not heal to dryness (absence of moisture) should be applied with medicines which are wrapped in leaves of trees, appropriate to the Doshas involved and the seasons; the leaves should not be ripened ones but should be young – tender ones, not having holes, good in all respects, washed well and not rough, should belong to trees which have milky sap, Bhurja, Arjuna or Kadamba.
 70 – 71.

-Flies deposit worms – bacteria etc. inside the ulcers which are not protected by bandaging, they – bacteria by devouring the tissues produce pain, swelling and bleeding; for washing and filling of such septic ulcers the drugs of Surasadigana – vide chapter 15 should be Rajadana prepared with cows urine should be applied, bathing the ulcer with solution of alkalies is beneficial or scarification of the muscle tissues, by these measures the worms – bacteria etc. should be removed out quick.
+Flies deposit worms, bacteria etc. inside the ulcers which are not protected by bandaging, they by devour the tissues producing pain, swelling and bleeding; for washing and filling of such septic ulcers the drugs of Surasadigana – vide chapter 15 should be used.
+Rajadana prepared with cows urine should be applied, bathing the ulcer with solution of alkalies is beneficial or scarification of the muscle tissues, by these measures the worms – bacteria etc. should be removed out quick.
 74 – 76.

-Hasty healing of the ulcer which has residue of the Doshas inside, should not be attempted; for it will flare up greatly even with slight improper regimen.
+Hasty healing of the ulcer which has residue of the Doshas inside, should not be attempted; for it will flare up greatly even with a slightly improper regimen.
 77.